naotnoguchi/EverWear-Expo-App/docs/storage_implementation.md

-# Supabase Storage Implementation for ClothesManagerApp
+# Supabase Storage Implementation for EverWear

-This document describes the implementation of Supabase Storage for handling image uploads in the ClothesManagerApp.
+This document describes the implementation of Supabase Storage for handling image uploads in the EverWear.

 ## Overview